Living on Campus

 Special Interest Housing

-Sophomores, juniors, and seniors can live in special interest group housing, which gives students a chance to live with people who share their cultural or academic interests.
-There are 15 small group units at Tufts - including the Chinese House, Arts Special Interest Unit, and French Language House - each offering an assortment of activities for residents.
+Sophomores, juniors, and seniors can live in special interest housing, which gives students a chance to live with people who share their cultural, linguistic, or academic interests.
+There are more than 15 small group units at Tufts—including the Chinese Language and Culture House, Crafts House, and Bayit Jewish Cultural House—each offering an assortment of activities for residents.

 Off-Campus Housing